The star is born

 His achievements secured Sweden to become one of the leading table tennis nations.
-Some people call him a magician, while other say he’s the greatest living table tennis legend.
+Some people call him a magician, while others say he’s the greatest living table tennis legend.
 One thing is sure, J-O Waldner deserved his fame and popularity, he’s truly a star in his category.

 The young Waldner lived in the suburbs of Stockholm, so it was logical to begin his career at the Stockholm Spårvägar club, which was one of the well-known and most promising clubs in Sweden.
 Already after some tough practices J-O defined his goal: becoming the best Swedish player, which also meant, being among the top 10 players in the world.The circumstances were all set, such players as Mikael Appelgren, Ulf Thorsell and Roger Lagerfeldt supported him along his way.
-They trained all day for year which undoubtedly contributed to latter success.
+They trained all day for years which undoubtedly contributed to later successes.

-The early signs of the genius
+The early signs of a genius

 The turning point in China